VPS Hosting

 How to use cp or copy command in Linux

-Copy multiple files simultaneously
+Copy multiple files at once

-cp /home/cpusername/public_html/index.html /home/cpusername/public_html/page1.html /home/cpusername/backup/
+cp /home/cpusername/public_html/index.html /home/cpusername/public_html/about-us.html /home/cpusername/backup/

-Copying an entire directory (recursively)
+Copy an entire directory

 cp -r /home/cpusername/public_html /home/cpusername/backup/